Understanding Your Cholesterol

 More than a million people in the U.S. have heart attacks and strokes yearly, and about half a million die from stroke and heart disease.
 Most of the population doesn’t understand what Cholesterol is and how it works, that there is good and evil that your body controls.

 Cholesterol is produced by the liver & also made by more of the cells in the body, and blood carries it by small couriers called by doctors “Lipoprotein.”

-One of the reasons that the body need cholesterol in the blood is:
+One of the reasons that the body needs Cholesterol in the blood is:

-• Help your metabolism work efficiently; example, cholesterol is essential to produce vitamin D in your body
+- • Help your metabolism work efficiently; for example, Cholesterol is essential to produce vitamin D in your body

-• By produce bile acids, which help the body digest fat and absorb vital nutrients.
+- • By producing bile acids help the body digest fat and absorb vital nutrients.